toombez/coloretic/docs/reference/index.md

 ### `saturate`

-Add a value to saturation component of the color.
+Increase a value to saturation component of the color.

 ```ts
 const color = createHSLColor({ hue: 0, saturation: 50, lightness: 0 })